tylerhill90/detecting-fake-news/README.md

-# detecting-fake-news
-R shiny app for detecting fake news.
+# Detecting Political Fake News - R shiny web app

-Under construction...
+This project was made as a capstone project for a data visualization class.
+It explores the role of fake news in our lives and hosts a predictive machine learning model for detecting the credibility of a news article's text.